 What do co-working spaces in Belgium offer?

-A co-working space is like a business center that feels like home and gives you the benefit of a social and professional network with the other members.
+A co-working space is like a business center that feels like home.
+In fact, they give you the benefit of a social and professional network with the other members in a comfortable setting.

-A co-working space in Belgium will typically offer:
+A co-working space in Belgium will typically offer services such as:

 - office space along with wifi and use of office equipment such as printers and scanners